 A person’s long-term memory, important things ingrained into a person’s mind for a very long time, sometimes for a lifetime, involves the hippocampus as well as other parts of the brain.
 These types of memories normally involve major events in an individual’s life which make a lasting impact, such as the birth of your child, your wedding day or the death of a beloved person.
 Hippocampus is the instigator of long-term memory, but the location in which these memories are stored are scattered in various places in a person’s brain.

 Memory is transferred from the short-term or the working term into your long-term memory via the hippocampus.
 The hippocampus will be used with frequency when a person is studying for a test as you try to process data into a lasting long-term memory.

 Causes Of Memory Loss

 - Physical trauma to the head can result in damage to a person’s long or short-term memory.
 This could occur in a car accident, a fall or a blow to the head during a vicious assault.

-- Other things that can cause impairment to memory are excessive use of alcohol or drugs, a stroke, lack of sleep, a brain tumour, brain infections or prolonged malnutrition.
+- Other things that can cause impairment to memory are excessive use of alcohol or drugs, a stroke, lack of sleep, a brain tumor, brain infections or prolonged malnutrition.

 Types Of Memory Loss